-Keeping your litter box clean helps encourage your cats to use it and not other areas of your house while also cutting down on grime and odors.
+Cleaning your cat’s litter box helps encourage them to use it and not other areas of your house.
+It also cuts down on grime and odors.
 Ideally, you’d clean it out each time your cat goes to the bathroom, but in the real world, that isn’t quite realistic.

 How many cats do you have?

 Ideally, you’d have at least one litter box per cat in your household and an extra one to be on the safe side.
 If you can manage that, you’ll have the best chance of ensuring that your cats always have a litter box to use that’s clean and fresh.